 rigid stick made of a single piece.
 Throughout his presentation,

 God talks about numbers and locations.
 Sounds like a plan?

 Just in case, locations had also better be discrete.
-How else are we are to distinguish them from one
+How else are we are to distinguish them from one another?

-locations are conceptually segmented.
+conceptually segmented.
 Otherwise, we would talk about a single location.

 Hence, two dots, locations, or numbers can never constitute a continuous line without violating their